This post may contain affiliate links. For more information, see our Affiliate Disclosure Policy.

 - ⅓ cup avocado oil or light olive oil

-- 4 cups cooked chicken breast (shredded, diced, or chopped)
+- 4 cups cooked chicken breast, shredded or chopped

 - ¼ cup toasted sesame seeds